KILTprotocol/docs/docs/sdk/1-workshop/6-verification.md

 ## Claimer Create Presentation

-It's not enough to just send our credential as a `Claimer` as we also need to prove our ownership.
+It's not enough to just send our credential as a  <span class="label-role claimer">Claimer</span> as we also need to prove our ownership.
-This is done by creating a presentation by signing the `Verifier`'s challenge.
+This is done by creating a presentation by signing the  <span class="label-role verifier">Verifier</span>'s challenge.

 Create `claimer/createPresentation.js` helper and copy the following code.